Derbyshire v Leicestershire at Derby on 23 to 25 September: LV= County Championship: Division Two

 By John Brown

-Derbyshire v Surrey at Derby on 30th May to 2nd June: LV= County Championship: Division 1
+Derbyshire v Glamorgan at Derby on 20 to 22 July: LV= County Championship: Division Two

 By John Brown